HowToSD/cremage/readme.md

 # Usage Restrictions

 ## Non-commercial Use
 **Cremage** is initially released for non-commercial research purposes only; however, this status is subject to change.
-If you are interested in using it commercially, please contact us at support@candee.ai.
+If you are interested in using it commercially, please contact me at support@candee.ai.

 ## Not Suitable for Minors or Those Sensitive to Potentially Offensive Content